a2stuff/a2d/res/notes/testplan.md

 ## Calculator and Sci.Calc

 * Run Apple Menu > Calculator.
-Drag Calculator window over a volume icon.
-Then drag calculator to the bottom of the screen so that only the title bar is visible.
+Drag the Calculator window over a volume icon.
+Then drag the Calculator window to the bottom of the screen so that only the title bar is visible.
 Verify that volume icon redraws properly.

 * Run Apple Menu > Calculator.
-Drag Calculator window to bottom of screen so only title bar is visible.
+Drag the Calculator window to bottom of screen so only title bar is visible.
 Type numbers on the keyboard.
 Verify no numbers are painted on screen.
 Drag window back up.
 Verify the typed numbers were input.

 Repeat for Calculator and Sci.Calc:
 * With an English build, run the DA.
 Verify that '.' appears as the decimal separator in calculation results and that '.' when typed functions as a decimal separator.